cpressland/cookbook-appserver/README.md

 ### Transient Docker Containers
 * Deploy and Configure [docker-library/ubuntu](https://hub.docker.com/_/ubuntu/) Docker Container
+  - Used for restore of data from persistent storage to Docker Volumes
-  - Will be used to create backups of all Docker Volumes nightly at 3am to persistent storage
+  - Used for backup of data from Docker Volumes to persistent storage

 ### Docker Volumes, Mount Points & Connections
 * /downloads